 Today the Duke and Duchess of Cambridge attended the launch of the National Emergencies Trust at St Martin-in-the-Fields.
 This is the couple’s first public engagements since they returned from the successful Pakistan visit.
-The couple was spending quality time with their children as George and Charlotte were on school break, at Anmer Hall.
+The couple was spending quality time with their children as Prince George and Princess Charlotte were on school break, at Anmer Hall.

 Initially, only William’s visit was announced, on Tuesday Palace confirmed that the Duchess will be joining her husband at the launch.